box/developer.box.com/content/guides/authentication/user-types/service-account.md

 differ based on whether an enterprise updated this setting or not.
-To update the amount of storage allocated to a Service Account after its creation, make an API call to the [update user][updateuser] endpoint and pass in the desired value, in bytes, using the `space_amount` body paramenter.
+To update the amount of storage allocated to a Service Account after its creation, make an API call to the [update user][updateuser] endpoint and pass in the desired value, in bytes, using the `space_amount` body parameter.

 Once the Service Account is generated, a section is automatically added to the General tab of the [Developer Console][dc] revealing the email address.